pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

 ![rfxfolders](assets/RFXFolders.PNG "RFXFolders")
 (The RFx column is a lookup to the Title/RFX Number in the RFx list)

-The scripts folder contains some feeble attempts to generate these lists using a sitescript at the last minute.
+The scripts folder contains a site script (rfx.json) that can be used to create thses lists.
-If anyone is good at that , I could use some help!
+The PowershellScript AddLists.ps1 in the same folder can be run to applt the script and create the lists

 ## Features